limx0/nautilus_talks/20220617/slides.md

 **Advanced**

-* The platform favours quality over quantity when it comes to integrations, offering as much of the exchanges functionality as possible
+* The platform favours quality over quantity when it comes to integrations, offering as much of the exchanges' functionality as possible
 * Advanced order types and conditional triggers.
 Execution instructions `post-only`, `reduce-only`, and icebergs.
 Contingency order lists including `OCO, OTO`
 * Time in force for orders `IOC, FOK, GTD, AT_THE_OPEN, AT_THE_CLOSE`
 * System clock allows scheduling events in backtest and live scenarios